Nvidia GeForce GTX 1080 Ti Review Roundup: The Hype Is Real – 4K, No Compromises

 — NVIDIA GeForce (@NVIDIAGeForce) March 6, 2017

-Brad Chacos of PC World has stated that for all intents and purposes, the GeForce GTX 1080 Ti lives up to its hype, and then some.
+Brad Chacos of PC World has stated that for all intents and purposes, the GeForce GTX 1080 Ti lives up to its hype and then some.
 The veteran reviewer remarked that what was particularly impressive about the GeForce GTX 1080 Ti was how close it was to the performance and raw power of the Titan X, which costs a full $500 more.

 Both the GeForce GTX 1080 Ti and the Titan X are built around the same formidable GP102 graphics processor, with the 1080 Ti only dropping the render output unit (ROP) to 88 from the Titan X’s 96.
 The GeForce GTX 1080 Ti also packs 11GB of GDDR5X memory with 352-bit bus, which is just a hair behind the Titan X’s 12GB of memory and 384-bit bus.
 Considering that the GTX 1080 Ti has higher memory clock speeds, however, it could stand toe-to-toe with its more expensive sibling.